Cambridge District Scout Archive

 Conversely the number of students at University and available for Scout work during the war were very few.
 Any loss in bulk would be noticed.

 During the war many of the District based troops (here meaning those outside town boundaries) closed.
 These troops were always vulnerable, generally having small leadership teams and being less likely to have students as leaders because of the distance to the villages.
-No clear conclusions can be made from the available information.
+No clear conclusions can be made concerning these closures from the available information.

 The list of Officers of the District remains largely incomplete for the war years.
 The only clear resignation is Mowll, in 1916, who had completed his studies – and he continued occasional involvement alongside his brother who was still engaged in Cambridge Scouting activities.